-With Replay, you can provide frame-accurate feedback and on-screen markups for videos directly from tools like Adobe Premiere Pro.
+With Replay, you can provide frame-accurate feedback and on-screen markups for videos directly from tools including Adobe Premiere Pro, Adobe After Effects, Apple Final Cut Pro, Blackmagic Design DaVinci Resolve LumaTouch LumaFusion or WeVideo.
 Consolidating feedback encourages a more collaborative review process and ensures everyone stays focused on the task at hand.

 How to give feedback on videos in Dropbox Replay